CITY COUNCIL BOARD VACANCIES

 AGING AND DISABILITIES ADVISORY BOARD

-1 – A resident who is a caregiver of a person with a disability (vacancy to be considered at EHS meeting)
+1 – A person who resides in the city who is a caregiver of a person with a disability

 AUDIT COMMITTEE